kobyyoshida/ELK-Server/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 - _TODO: What is the main advantage of automating configuration with Ansible?_
+- The main advantage of using Ansible is to automate the deployment of each of the DVWA-VMs into one command.

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._